and……why is TUT so Important for Building Muscle?

 If you don’t lock your knees in the eccentric motion of the exercise before proceeding to the next rep, your thigh muscles will still be engaged continuously.

-This increases the muscle time under tension and will recruit more muscle fibers in the exercise.
+This increases the muscle time under tension and will recruit more muscle fibres in the exercise.

 Your thighs will feel like they’re burning because there is no brief respite for the muscles.
 They’re constantly under tension.
 This will really encourage muscle growth and take your workout to the next level.